Uber and Lyft Accidents

 What Type of Damages May be Recoverable in Arizona?

-While the availability and level of damages vary according to the facts of the particular case, those who are injured as a result of the negligence of a ridesharing driver are typically entitled to recover for:
+While the availability and level of damages for Uber and Lyft Accidents vary according to the facts of the particular case, those who are injured as a result of the negligence of a ridesharing driver are typically entitled to recover for:

 • Property damage to vehicles and, in some instances, the vehicle contents